RobotLocomotion/drake/doc/docker.rst

 incompatible configurations to the software dependencies.
 Docker is available for `all major operating systems <https://www.docker.com/community-edition>`_.

-Two Docker containers are provided with Drake to allow developers to test and develop without needing to configure a supported operating system.
-These containers will build Drake in isolated Ubuntu 16.04 environments.
+Several Docker containers are provided with Drake to allow developers to test and develop without needing to configure a supported operating system.
+These containers will build Drake in isolated Ubuntu environments.

-The Nvidia Dockerfile is based upon the Nvidia Docker plugin base image, which also contains CUDA support.
-The opensource Dockerfile is based on the the vanilla Ubuntu 16.04 image and is intended to support open source graphics card drivers such as Nouveau and Intel.
+The NVIDIA Dockerfiles is based upon the nvdia-docker base image, which also contains CUDA support.
+The open source Dockerfiles are based on the the offical Ubuntu base images and are intended to support open source graphics card drivers such as Nouveau and Intel.
 Should you need to build inside of another base image (FROM line in the Dockerfile), they are available `here
 <https://hub.docker.com/explore/>`_.

 .. note::

-  This docker image is provided as an experimental feature and is not presently covered by continuous integration.
+  The Drake Docker images are provided as an experimental feature and is not presently covered by continuous integration.

   However, there are downstream usages of Drake within a Docker container: